- The Vehicle Registration Process In Austria

 The Vehicle Registration Process In Austria

-Regardless of which side you sit on, here’s a few tips for how to register a vehicle in Austria.
+Regardless of your side, here are a few tips for registering a vehicle in Austria.

 Registration Checklist

-Car dealers typically handle the used or new cars in Austria.
-Though here is a general checklist of things to have handy when shipping a vehicle:
+Car dealers typically handle the used or new cars in the area.
+Here is a general checklist of things to have handy when shipping a vehicle:

 - Vehicle title